graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 Small changes were made to `IInterfaceGraphType` and `IImplementInterfaces` to support interface inheritance.
 If you have custom implementations of these interfaces, you may need to update them.

+### 27. Stricter type checking when implementing interfaces

+Verfies that the arguments defined on fields of interfaces are also defined on fields of implementing types, pursuant to GraphQL specifications.